Generation Z in the United States: Consumer behavior

+Food and drinks

+Generation Z is more likely than young people in the past to try out new cuisines.
+There is also a growing interest in vegetarian foods.
+For breakfast, the top food choices among Generation Z are eggs, fruits, toast, pancakes, and cold cereals.
+As for drinks, they like milk, coffee, fruit juice, tea, and tap water.
+However, coffee consumption among Generation Z is lower than older cohorts.
+Milk consumption has declined among young people and the growing rate of lactose intolerance among the ethnically diverse Generation Z is part of the reason why.
+Generation Z mostly prefers to eat breakfast at home.
+Chick-fil-A, which remains one of the most popular fast-food restaurant chains in the United States among teenagers, despite the fact that it reportedly holds "conservative" values.

 Financial security

-According to the USA Today, 69% of Generation Z turn to their parents for financial advice compared to 52% of younger Millennials.
-Friends followed at a distant second place with 24% and 19%, respectively.
-Unlike their predecessors, members of Generation Z are highly averse to debts and many are already saving for retirement.
+Generation Z is much more likely to turn to their parents for financial advice than Millennials.
+Unlike their predecessors, members of Generation Z are more cautious of developing financial debt and many are already saving for retirement.
 Their money-saving habits are reminiscent of those who came of age during the Great Depression.
-According to Morning Consult, four in ten of those aged 18 to 22 incur no debt at all.
-However, because they are spending so much time online playing video games, they make many in-game purchases that add up over time without realizing how much money they are actually spending.
-In any case, in the second quarter of 2019, the number of people from Generation Z carrying a credit card balance increased by 41% compared to that of 2018 (from 5,483,000 to 7,746,000), as the first wave of this demographic cohort became old enough to take out a mortgage, a loan, or to have credit-card debt, according to TransUnion.
 In 2019, credit cards became the most common form of debt for Generation Z, overtaking auto loans.
-This is despite the fact that they grew up during the Great Recession.
-The financial industry expects continued growth in credit activity by Generation Z, whose rate of credit delinquency is comparable to those of the Millennials and Generation X. According to a 2019 report from the financial firm Northwestern Mutual, student loans were the top source of debt for Generation Z, at 25%.
-For comparison, mortgages were the top source of debt for the Baby Boomers (28%) and Generation X (30%); for the Millennials, it was credit card bills (25%).
+The financial industry expects continued growth in credit activity by Generation Z, whose rate of credit delinquency is comparable to those of the Millennials and Generation X. According to a 2019 report from the financial firm Northwestern Mutual, student loans were the top source of debt for Generation Z, at 25%, as opposed to mortgages for the Baby Boomers (28%) and Generation X (30%); and credit cards for the Millennials (25%).